Sydney-Informatics-Hub/hello-nextflow/docs/day2/02_fastqc.md

 }
 ```

-> Explain tuple a bit more, and the qualifiers
+> Explain tuple a bit more, and the qualifiers i.e. needs brackets

 Finish the process by adding the following `container` and `publishDir`
 directives.
 This will be the same in all processes for the workshop, with